maxx1128/Webdev-Study-Notes/JavaScript/EmberConf2018.md

         + Clicking all the things (too many click events are bad)
         + Passwords (can't read back entered passwords)

-Web Standards here to save the day!
+##### Web Standards here to save the day!

 * Use semantic HTML5 tags
 * Link VS Route - Use links for routes, buttons for actions
 * Keyboard navigation - if your mouse can do it, your keyboard should be able to do it.
 Don't try to get too fancy
 * Check color contrast
 * Add relevant alt text to images

 > Don't stop fighting.
 Fight about the right things, for accessibility.
 Don't look unaccessible apps and say "this is fine."

-Some add-ons exist for this (but not quite enough:
+##### Some add-ons exist for this (but not quite enough:

 * ember-a11y
 * ember-a11y-testing
 * ember-a11y-landmarks
 * a11y-announcer
 * ember-cli-template-lint
 * ember-component-attributes (don't need to change existing components)

 > Don't feel bad about knowing how to do this yet.
 Don't pretend you do.

 ### Ember Community

-People often make (sub)cultures around tech
-    * subculture: cultural group within a larger culture, with beliefs/interest at variance with the larger culture.
+People often make (sub)cultures around tech. **Subculture:** a cultural group within a larger culture, with beliefs/interest at variance with the larger culture.
 Similar yet also distinct.

-What of the Ember subculture in JavaScript?
+##### What of the Ember subculture in JavaScript?

 * CLI tool is very popular, more-so than with other frameworks
 * Large selections of add-ons built for almost any use case
 * Higher number of contributors to main projects
 * Lots of comments and inputs with RFC changes

-Ember Subculture's Communication
+##### Ember Subculture's Communication

 * Steady decline of StackOverflow new questions
 * Most active in the Slack community (#team-learning, #topic-typescript channels especially)

 ### Say More - Testing and Test Helpers

 [Slides here](https://speakerdeck.com/jgwhite/say-more)

-A "What if?" talk about UI Testing
+##### A "What if?" talk about UI Testing

 * What if accessibility determined access during testing?
 * Use a less powerful language?
 * Say more about the application?

 ### Next Generation of Testing